tonisco/storify/developmentProcess.md

 6. Created mock data and got images for mock data.
 7. Added open sans font.
 8. Added react native paper for ui components and moved navigation its own folder to keep the App file for future providers and state management.
+9. Edited theme to include default colors and added light and dark mode option.